Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 5. List the latest released movies

 ### Spark DataFrames
+#### Using Spark SQL
 1. Find the list of the oldest released movies.

+Note: The results were repartitioned and stored into the same text file.
+It is not highly recommended to do this but it is done here for the sake of readability

 ## Progress of Project
 - [x] Download MovieLens dataset